Accounting Conservation Framework

 Every system in which a quantity is conserved obeys the continuity equation (1.1) in some coordinate system.
 Furthermore, two such systems are mathematically isomorphic if there exists a structure-preserving mapping that carries one system onto the other while maintaining the form of (1.1).

-The proof of Theorem 1.2 requires establishing two directions: (a) that conservation implies the continuity equation, and (b) that structure-preserving mappings retain the continuity equation.
-Direction (a) was sketched in Section 1.1; direction (b) follows because both $\nabla \cdot \mathbf{J}$ and $\partial \rho / \partial t$ transform covariantly under either continuous changes of variables or discrete aggregations.
-The details are standard in differential geometry and graph theory and will not be repeated here.
+The proof requires two steps: (a) conservation implies the continuity equation, and (b) structure-preserving maps preserve the continuity form.
+Direction (a) was established in Section 1.2 through the volume-element argument.
+Direction (b) follows from the covariance of both $\nabla \cdot \mathbf{J}$ and $\partial \rho / \partial t$ under coordinate transformations—whether continuous changes of variables or discrete aggregations over graph nodes.
+The technical details are standard and omitted.

-This perspective transforms accounting education.
-Traditionally, accounting is taught as a system of rules: debits on the left, credits on the right; assets equal liabilities plus equity; revenue minus expenses equals net income.
-Students memorize these rules without understanding their necessity.
-But if accounting is recognized as applied conservation, the rules cease to be arbitrary.
-The double-entry system is not a convention—it is the only consistent way to track flows in a conserved system.
-The balance sheet is not a report format—it is a snapshot of the density field $\rho(e, t)$ at a fixed time $t$.
-The income statement is not a list of transactions—it is the temporal derivative $\partial \rho / \partial t$.
+This reframes accounting education.
+Traditionally, students learn rules: debits on the left, credits on the right; assets equal liabilities plus equity; revenue minus expenses equals income.
+These appear arbitrary, memorized by rote.
+Recognizing accounting as discrete conservation eliminates the arbitrariness.
+Double-entry bookkeeping is not a convention—it is the unique consistent method for tracking flows in a system obeying (1.4).
+The balance sheet is not a reporting format—it is a snapshot of the density field $\rho(e, t)$ integrated over entity $e$ at time $t$.
+The income statement is not a transaction list—it is the material time derivative $D\rho/Dt$ measuring how equity changes for an observer moving with the entity's boundary.

 2. Manifestations Across Domains